-2) Eight female Tunisian university teachers of English with ages ranging between 32 and 43 also voluntarily participated in the study.
+was not Tunisian.
+This was meant to reduce the risk of another dialect or another language affecting the participant's speech.
+Eight female Tunisian university teachers of English with ages ranging between 32 and 43 also voluntarily participated in the study.
 A background questionnaire determined that they also had a very similar social background in that they were all educated in Tunisian public schools, graduated from Tunisian public universities, and both of their parents were Tunisians.
-The only difference was that the two eldest teachers in this group (41 and 43) reported that they started learning French at the age of 9, that is, one year later than the six other teachers who all studied French at the age of 8.
+The only difference was that the two eldest teachers in this group (41 and 43 years old) reported that they started learning French at the age of 9, that is, one year later than the six other teachers who all studied French at the age of 16 the age of 8.
 All these teachers, however, learned English at the age of 16 (much later than the group of students).
+The reason behind including teachers as participants in the study is to see whether the level of proficiency has an effect on the presence/ or absence of the pronunciations of the target features.